Policy

 After purchasing or hiring a bus, school councils must undertake the following actions before applying for accreditation to operate a bus service:

-• ensure the vehicle is maintained in a roadworthy state and registered with VicRoads
+- ensure the bus is in a roadworthy state and registered with VicRoads

 Maintenance management systems and management information systems